visgl/react-google-maps/README.md

 ## Usage of the `useMap` hook

-The `APIProvider` is used to load the Google Maps JavaScript API at the top level of the app component and provides a context that holds all map instances that can be accessed via the `useMap` hook.
+The `APIProvider` is used to load the Maps JavaScript API at the top level of the app component and provides a context that holds all map instances that can be accessed via the `useMap` hook.

 It is possible to use one or multiple `Map` components inside the `APIProvider`.